GoogleCloudPlatform/generative-ai/rag-grounding/README.md

   for Q&A tasks.
 - **[deepeval_with_gemini.ipynb](../gemini/use-cases/retrieval-augmented-generation/rag-evaluation/deepeval_with_gemini.ipynb)**:
-  Evaluates Gemini Pro's performance on a question-answering task using DeepEval and the Vertex AI Gemini API, including Pytest integration.
+  Evaluates Gemini Pro's performance on a question-answering task using DeepEval and the Gemini API in Vertex AI, including Pytest integration.

 ## Out of the Box RAG/Grounding